tgc-bot/FourAcesContracts/Membership.md

   - *Management*: SHALL be interpreted as referring to the Council, as above.

+  - Majority definitions (defaults to simple majority, unless explicitly stated otherwise)

+      - *Super majority:* where two thirds of the votes meets a result.
+        (rounded up, except in circumstances that would therefore require every person to vote in one way).

+      - *Simple majority:* where just one half (51%) of the votes meets a result (rounded in same way as above.)

 <sup>1</sup> – While people have been named, their employment can be
 altered without a change to Contract.